WallarooLabs/wally/book/cpp/sample-application.md

 }
 ```

 Our state change object has an `update` method that is used to set the data that will be used to update the state.
-After the computation completes, Wallaroo calls the `apply` method to apply the stored
+After the state computation completes, Wallaroo calls the `apply` method to apply the stored
 change to the state.

 State change objects are not created directly by the developer, instead a state change builder object creates the state change object at some point.
 Our application's state change builder looks like this: